Binh9/cs4550HW02/README.md

 is entered.
 For example, pressing "1" displays 1.
 Then, pressing "+=" does not change anything in terms of dispayed numbers.
 Then, pressing "2" displays 2 on the calculator.
 Then, pressing "x" displays the result of previous operation, which is "3".
 Then, pressing "8" displays 8 on the calculator.
 Then, pressing "-" displays "24" as result of "3*8".
 And so on.

+C ("clear") button lets the user start from the beginning (i.e. cleans all operations and numbers).